ForestOfLight/skyoobguide/docs/advanced.md

 {: .label .label-green }

 > Credit: ShanKa (rediscovery, research), ForestOfLight (optimization, research, usage)

-{: .new }
-> This entry has been added for the 0.19.1 patch!

 {: .warning }
 > Part of this information is inaccurate and needs more research.
 Check back soon-- it will be updated shortly.